-As mentioned throughout this report, the study area comprise of land portions, which serve as the town commonage of Boegoeberg and is located on the periphery of this town.
+As mentioned throughout this report, the study area comprise of land portions, which serve as the town commonage of Grootdrink and is located on the periphery of this town.
 This locale contributes to a strong contrast between vacant areas and built-up areas.
-An estimate of 300 informal stands can also be located on the involved portions of land, as such a strong residential character has already been established on the study area.
-All of the land portions that translate to the study area of this application borders to the existing developments of Boegoeberg.
-The development proposal will therefore fit well in with the existing residential character brought forth by the existing town of Boegoeberg.
+An estimate of 210 informal stands can also be located on the involved portions of land.
+All of the land portions that translate to the study area of this application borders to the existing developments of Grootdrink.
+The development proposal will therefore fit well in with the existing residential character brought forth by the existing town of Grootdrink.